wassname/InnerPiSSA_private/docs/research_journal_mjc.md

 # 2025-11-17 23:47:03

-1. Bidirectional Training is Genius
+1. Bidirectional Training is good
 Training the same adapter with c=±1 creates a consistency constraint that prevents mode collapse.
 The adapter must learn a direction that's meaningful in both orientations - this prevents overfitting to spurious features.